 "I'm here to escort you today," Tonks replied.

 "An escort for Hogsmeade; is it really that bad?"
 Harry asked.

 "I'm afraid so.
 And I'm to transfigure your face, so that no one recognizes you," Tonks said and Harry cringed.

-Harry agreed and Tonks transfigured Harry's hair to lie flat and made it brown, instead of black.
+Tonks transfigured Harry's hair to lie flat and made it brown, instead of black.
 She gave him blue eyes, covered his scar, and changed his nose.
 "I think that's good enough.
 What do you think, er, I didn't catch your name," Tonks said to Luna.